Protect Yourself from Spam Calls with isharkVPN Accelerator

 4. If you feel that your connection is not fast enough, you may be on a congested server.
 Switching servers is easy and only takes a few seconds.

-With isharkVPN you can why am i getting so many spam calls this week, enjoy 100% safe browsing and hide your IP.
+With isharkVPN you can why am i receiving spam calls, enjoy 100% safe browsing and hide your IP.
 Rest assured, isharkVPN virtual private network will never keep any usage logs.

-But what about those annoying spam calls?
-It seems like they're getting worse every week.
-Well, with isharkVPN, you can block those pesky callers with our built-in call blocker feature.
-Simply add the numbers you want to block and never be bothered by them again.
+But that's not all isharkVPN has to offer.
+Our service also includes protection against unwanted spam calls.
+Have you ever wondered why you seem to receive an endless stream of spam calls, even though you've never given out your phone number?
+The answer lies in the way your information is collected and shared across the internet.

-So why settle for mediocre performance and privacy when you can have the best?
-Get isharkVPN accelerator today and experience the difference.
+Many websites and apps today require users to provide their phone number in order to create an account or access certain features.
+While this may seem innocuous at first, these companies often then sell your information to third-party marketers, who use it to target you with unwanted calls and texts.

 How to use isharkVPN?